Podcast: Play in new window | Download

 Question 1: Do you ever get bouts of low blood sugar on the hCG Diet, and how do you deal with it?

-Question 2: I’m interested in either the prescription hCG liquid drops or the pellets from NuImage Medical.
+Question 2: I’m interested in either the prescription hCG liquid drops or the pellets.
 Which do you recommend?
 I’ve done the injections and they worked fine, but I’m thinking that I want to do something different.

 Questions 3: What about the hCG Diet for men?
 How does that work since hCG is called the pregnancy hormone?